CPRO-Session1/FinalProject/README.md

 You must include a readme.txt detailing how to run your project, a brief overview of what it does, and a brief explanation of interaction with the program (e.g. “You may enter commands at the >> prompt.
 For help/suggestions of commands to enter at any time, type ‘help’.” for a text adventure game).
 If your project is a game or game simulator, you should also include any rules as applicable (e.g. “Go Fish is a game of matching cards.
 If you suggest a card your opponent has, he/she must give you that card.
 Likewise, if the opponent asks for a card you have, you must give him/her that card.
 If no card matches, player draws from the pile.
 Otherwise, players continue asking for cards until they ask for a card no one has.”).

 Your readme.txt should also detail any changes made that do not follow your original proposal and explain why they differ.
+If you use code (either libraries or individual chunks of code) or pseudocode/code from another language from an outside source, you should cite it in your readme.txt (a description and link is sufficient).

 ### Deliverables